One Switch HOME.

 Why is there so little thought for disabled gamers in the design of games?
 Is it cost?
 Is it confusion and ignorance?
 Is it something else?
 This campaign asks YOU to get in touch with the people who can make a difference, and tell them what you think.

-For those wanting to learn a little more about what can make a game more accessible, please visit our Design Tips pages and the article Physical Barriers in Video Games.
+For those wanting to learn a little more about what can make a game more accessible, please visit the OneSwitch Blog Design Tips posts and the article Physical Barriers in Video Games.

 Game Accessibility Forum - Have your say and learn about new developements.